hunzhiwange/framework/src/Leevel/Debug/README.md

 # debug
 Read-Only auth subtree of hunzhiwange/framework

-I actually copied a lot of ideas from laravel-debugbar project.
+I actually copied a lot of ideas from laravel-debugbar app.